01 Apr What is Golfer’s Elbow And How To Treat it

 Should I Get A Corticosteroid Shot In My Elbow?

 In this day and age with technology, instant gratification is easy to come by.
 It is fair to say most people do not enjoy being in pain, and the idea of getting a cortisone injection in your elbow to make your pain go away fast sounds tempting.
 However, think twice.

 “Corticosteroid injections improved symptoms at 6 weeks but showed no difference when compared with controls at 3 and 12 months.”3

 It is fair to say the three of us could not agree more with this statement.
 Unfortunately, most people will only address golfer’s elbow symptoms when it is a real burden.
 Getting a cortisone shot can provide immediate relief within a few days, which means no more pain!
 However, because there is no more pain, there is no reason to do elbow [P]Rehab exercises right?
 This is the mindset that can lead to golfer’s elbow coming back and worse long-term outcomes, thus we do not recommend a cortisone shot as the first line of treatment for golfer’s elbow.

 So What Are Golfer’s Elbow Exercises?

 Sample Program For Golfer’s Elbow

-One Size Does Not Fit All Golfer’s Elbow
+One Size Does Not Fit All Golfer’s Elbows